MicrosoftDocs/visualstudio-docs/docs/ide/solutions-and-projects-in-visual-studio.md

 ## Create new projects

 The easiest way to create a new project is to start from a project template for a particular type of application or website.
 A project template consists of a basic set of pre-generated code files, config files, assets, and settings.
 These templates are available in the dialog box where you create a new project (**File** > **New** > **Project**).
-For more information, see [Create solutions and projects](../ide/creating-solutions-and-projects.md).
+For more information, see [Create a new project in Visual Studio](create-new-project.md) and [Create solutions and projects](../ide/creating-solutions-and-projects.md).

-You can also create custom project and item templates.
+If you often customize your projects in a certain way, You can create a custom project template that you can then use to create new projects from.
 For more information, see [Create project and item templates](../ide/creating-project-and-item-templates.md).

 When you create a new project, it is saved by default at *%USERPROFILE%\source\repos*.
-You can customize this location in the **Projects location** setting under **Tools** > **Options** > **Projects and Solutions** > **Locations**.
+You can change this location in the **Projects location** setting under **Tools** > **Options** > **Projects and Solutions** > **Locations**.
 For more information, see [Projects and Solutions page, Options dialog box](../ide/reference/projects-and-solutions-options-dialog-box.md).

-## Manage projects in Solution Explorer
+## Solution Explorer

 After you create a new project, you can use **Solution Explorer** to view and manage the project and solution and their associated items.
 The following illustration shows **Solution Explorer** with a C# solution that contains two projects: